Providing Victory Trips to young adults, ages 18-40, who have battled life-threatening illnesses.

 Ryan’s passion to provide encouragement and inspiration for others has become a reality with the creation of 17 Strong.
 The non-profit will focus on funding Victory Trips to young adults battling life threatening diseases.

-When Ryan was eight years old, he researched Biblical meanings of numbers and discovered that 17 stands for Victory.
+When Ryan was eight years old, he wanted to pick a number that he could keep with him through his sports journey.
+He researched Biblical meanings of numbers and discovered that 17 stands for Victory.
 From then on, 17 became Ryan’s number.
-After his initial cancer diagnosis, his cousin Charlie coined the name “17 Strong” to show his support for Ryan.
+After his initial cancer diagnosis, his cousin Charlie coined the name “17 Strong” to show his support for Ryan and the name stuck.